Mingyang-Li/cosmox/README.md

 - Bulk create / update operations
 - Observability - query logging
 - Filtering on more complex data types such as: composite types, enums, enum arrays, string arrays & number arrays

+## Contributing

+We're building Cosmox to make CosmosDB more accessible for TypeScript developers, and we welcome contributions passionate about improving the developer experience — whether you're a CosmosDB user, a TypeScript enthusiast, a Prisma user, or part of the broader database community.

+## Disclaimer

+This project is not an official **Azure** nor **Prisma** product.
+Provided "as is" without warranty.